Predictions and odds

 Introduction to Regression with statsmodels in Python

-Odds ratio is the probability of something happening divided by the probability that it doesn't.
+Odds is the probability of something happening divided by the probability that it doesn't.

 Introduction to Regression with statsmodels in Python